WhatsApp

 • Resource Efficiency: Sustainable use of water, materials, and natural resources.

-• Waste Management: IReduction, recycling, and safe disposal of waste including hazardous waste.
+• Waste Management: Reduction, recycling, and safe disposal of waste including hazardous waste.

 • Pollution Control: Prevention of air, water, and soil pollution through effective monitoring and control systems.